 Depending on the percentage of traits taken from each parent, crossbreeds can vary both in physical appearance and temperament.
-However, coming from two medium-large sized dogs, you can be pretty sure that the Golden Retriever x German Shepherd cross will end up as a fairly big dog.
+However, coming from two medium-large sized dogs, you can be pretty sure that the German shepherd cross Golden retriever will end up as a fairly big dog.
 You can expect a Golden Shepherd to measure around 50-67cm at the shoulder and weigh in at around 27-40kg.

 Generally, females tend to be slightly smaller than males - but in general, you’d have a pretty hefty pup on your hands.
 It seems more common for a Golden Retriever x German Shepherd mix to take on the sturdy body (though the back will be much shorter) of the German Shepherd with the sweet, innocent face and almond eyes of the Golden Retriever.

 Coat colours range from black to white, with common colours being cream, tan, yellow and golden.

 Temperament of the German Shepherd - Golden Retriever mixed breed